The NSW Driving Test Experience

 After all your documents are verified, the examiner will call you out to the parking lot to inspect your vehicle.
 At this phase, you will be asked to identify and operate your vehicle controls such as the brake lights, hazard lights, turn indicators, windscreen washer, wipers and headlights.

-The examiner will also ask you to pinpoint the handbrake, rear window demister, windscreen demister.
-Please note, if your test-driving vehicle is not roadworthy, the driving test will not proceed.
+The examiner will also ask you to pinpoint the handbrake, rear window demister, and windscreen demister.
+Please note that if your test-driving vehicle is not roadworthy, the driving test will not proceed.

-Other than that, some states may require you to do an eyesight check at this point; so if you have an eyesight problem, be sure to wear your glasses.
+Other than that, some states may require an eyesight check at this point, so if you have an eyesight problem, be sure to wear your glasses.

 Driving Stage 1: Residential Area

-First things first, there will only be two people allowed in the car; you and the testing officer.
-However, in some states, a monitoring officer is allowed to sit at the back seat so that he/she can evaluate if the test is conducted properly.
+First things first, there will only be two people allowed in the car: you and the testing officer.
+However, in some states, a monitoring officer is allowed to sit in the back seat so that he/she can evaluate if the test is conducted correctly.

 Otherwise, the examiner will likely start the driving test by asking you to drive to a residential area with low traffic.
-Of course, you will be requested to turn right/left, change lanes, give way, or pull over to the curb.
+Of course, you will be required to turn right or left, change lanes, yield, or pull over to the curb.

-Besides that, be prepared to do the “left something behind” exercise.
-It involves the examiner telling you to go back to the test centre or where you started the test after driving off for a few kilometers.
-Don’t worry, it doesn’t mean that you’ve failed; it’s just that the test assessor is trying to test if you can safely perform basic maneuvers such as U-turns, 3 point turns, and curb parking.
+Additionally, be prepared to complete the “left something behind” exercise.
+It involves the examiner instructing you to return to the test centre or the location where you started the test after driving a short distance.
+Don’t worry, it doesn’t mean you’ve failed; it’s just that the test assessor is trying to determine if you can safely perform basic maneuvers, such as U-turns, 3-point turns, and curb parking.

-What’s more, you could be asked to demonstrate reverse parallel parking, hill starts, and angle parking slow-speed maneuvers.
+Additionally, you may be asked to demonstrate reverse parallel parking, hill starts, and angled parking, as well as slow-speed maneuvers.

 It will take you about 10 to 15 minutes to complete this stage.